benwzj/benwzj.github.io/_posts/2025-05-22-logistic-regresion.md

 {% include figure.html path="assets/img/logloss-func.png" class="img-fluid rounded z-depth-1" width="80%" %}

-### Regularization in logistic regression
+### Regularization

-Regularization, a mechanism for penalizing model complexity during training, is extremely important in logistic regression modeling.
+Regularization, a mechanism for penalizing model complexity during training.

+Regularization is extremely important in logistic regression modeling.
 Without regularization, the asymptotic nature of logistic regression would keep driving loss towards 0 in cases where the model has a large number of features.

 Consequently, most logistic regression models use one of the following two strategies to decrease model complexity:
 - L2 regularization
 - Early stopping: Limiting the number of training steps to halt training while loss is still decreasing.